ibm-cloud-docs/apps/secapps.md

 # Creating certificate signing requests
 {: #ssl_csr}

-You can secure your applications by uploading SSL certificates and restricting access to the applications.
+You can secure your applications by uploading SSL certificates and restricting access to the apps.
 {:shortdesc}

 ## Creating a CSR